 From Monday 23 September: 09:00-16:30: McMillan Reading Room (E1 on the Campus Map)

-- If you are collecting your BRP from us, please book a time for collection on MyGlasgow (you will receive the link for booking via email after we receive your BRP).
+- If you are collecting your BRP from us, you will need to book an appointment for this (you will complete Visa Registration at the same time).
+We will send you the link to the booking system after we receive your BRP.

 - If you have already collected your BRP from elsewhere, please bring your passport and BRP.

-- If you do not have a BRP (e.g. if you are here for only one semester), please bring your passport containing your visa (this may be in the form of an entry stamp or a full vignette/sticker).
+- If you do not require a BRP (e.g. if you are studying in Glasgow for only one semester), please bring your passport containing your visa vignette or entry stamp.

 - If you have immigration permission in a non-student category, please bring your passport/travel document and your BRP or other immigration status document.
 If you are not sure what to bring as proof of your immigration status, please email us.